catdad/raw-viewer/analytics-explainer.md

 In this category, I also collect the lens model, focal length, f-stop, shutter speed, and ISO for images.
 I have absolutely no use for this data, other than I am a photography nerd.
 As photographers, we love to talk about these things, so I am just plain curious.

-I do not have access to any of your actual photographs, and they will never be tracked by me.
+I do not have access to any of your actual images, and they will never be tracked by me.

 ## Computer metadata